JohnTasler/pixel-inspector/README.md

+# PixelInspector
+A simple utility to zoom in and inspect pixels on the screen

+## Background
+Way back during the very early days of Windows - 3.1 and possibly as far back as 2.0 or earlier, the Windows SDK included a tool called ZoomIn.
+At some point, it was removed from the SDK.
+I don't remember when.

+It was a pretty limited tool, and used a scrollbar for changing the zoom level, which is not what a scrollbar is expected to do.

+## TODO: Add more descriptive information

+---
+The following is the VSTS default README.md.
+I intend to incorporate some of it into mine.
+---

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.